correctomatic/correction-runner/README.md

 - `work_id`: optional, caller's id of the exercise
 - `image`: name of the image to run
 - `file`: path of the file with the exercise
+- `params`: optional, array with the parameters to pass to the container with the format `key1=value1,key2=value2,...`
 - `callback`: URL to call with the results

 There is an implementation of a web service that will receive a file and the image to run, and puts the message in the queue.
 It's in this repository: https://github.com/correctomatic/correction-API